Participants view a visual summary

 Graphic Recording explained in brief

-Do you wish for visual support at your live event?
-Documenting the results in pictures and text is a great idea!
+Do you wish for visual support for your live event?
+Then Graphic Recording is a great idea!
 I will be happy to advise you on how a graphic recording can best support and accompany your project.
 Get in touch & write to me.

 graphic recording explained in one image